Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 #### Caching

-Enrichment is a costly operation, and it's important to try and avoid redundant calls to the Enrichment Service when possible.
+As discussed [above](#cost-and-latency), image enrichment can be a costly operation, and it's important to try and avoid redundant calls to the Enrichment Service when possible, especially given that the same image can appear multiple times across documents or the same document might be re-ingested with the same enrichment service configuration for different rounds of experimentation.

-GPT Vision has three modes for its detail level: `low`, `high`, and `auto` (default).
-The cost of the service is different for each mode.
-For `low` mode, the cost of the service is 85 tokens per image regardless what is the image resolution.
-For the `high` resolution mode, it depends on the size of image.
-For example, if the image size is 4096 x 8192, the cost will be 1105 tokens.
-In this mode, GPT adjusts the image resolution and tiles it for a more detailed output.
-The images with resolution higher than 512 x 512 are considered high resolution images.

-In terms of latency, it depends on the size and resolution of images and the number of services that are being called, the latency of the service can be high from 6s to 1 min.
-For example, the latency of the service for a 4096 x 8192 image can be up to one minute.
-It means ingestion of a document with 10 images can take up to 10 minutes without parallelization.

 To avoid redundant calls in the Enrichment Service to underlying services including GPT and image analysis services, a cache can be used to store the results of the enrichment service to reduce the cost (almost zero if the result is cached for all consequent enrichment calls and Azure Cosmos DB used as a cache) and latency of the service.

-The cache uses Azure Cosmos Db for caching the results of the Enrichment Service.
+The cache uses Azure CosmosDB for caching the results of the Enrichment Service.

 The cache will be a key/value store with an expiry date that will be refreshed anytime that the key is accessed.
 The key will be generated from the input of the enrichment service and the value will be the result of the enrichment service.